Stash vs Robinhood vs Acorns – Which is the Best Micro Investing App?

 It is the psychological trick Acorns, a versatile micro-investing app, uses to enable you to spend smarter, save regularly, and invest for the future.

 Using Acorns is straight forward and simple – you connect the micro-investing app to your debit and credit cards and start automatically saving the difference to the nearest dollar every time you shop.
-(You can also make a one-off transfer or regular contributions.)
+Or, you can increase your round up amount to 2x through 10x.
+To boost your investing more you can also make a one-off transfer or regular contributions.

 In Acorns speak, this is known as Round-Ups.
 Your Round-Ups are invested in a portfolio tailored to your situation and appetite for risk.

-More recently, Acorns added its checking account and debit card to its array of offerings.
-This account saves, earns, and invest for you.
+Acorns also offers a checking account and debit card to its array of offerings.
+This account saves, earns, and invests for you.

 Acorns really may be a vehicle to build your big future using your small change.
-It is also great for beginner investors happy to forego investing choice for portfolios leaning towards the conservative.
+It is also great for beginner investors who want to start immediately, compounding their small investments for wealth tomorrow.

 Learn more: Acorns Review